 - Application Fee: There is no application fee this year

-- Covid Precautions: All participants must have had been fully vaccinated 2 weeks prior to the start of their residency.
+Covid Precautions: All participants must have had been fully vaccinated & booster 2 weeks prior to the start of their residency.
 Masks worn in public areas is mandatory.
+Proof of vaccination required.

-Each month during their residency artists should prepare a presentation of their work, either previous work or what they are currently working on, for the community.
+During their residency artists may prepare a presentation of their work, either previous work or what they are currently working on, for the community.
 This presentation can be in-person following Covid precautions or digital at the artist’s discretion.

-Artists will also take part in a community effort to rehabilitate 32 Main, an historic mill workers’ quarters, into a vibrant workshop, dormitory, and community arts space, one day per week.
+Fellowship artists will also take part in a community effort to rehabilitate 32 Main, a historic mill workers’ quarters, into a vibrant workshop, dormitory, and community arts space, up to 15 hours per week.
 The nature and amount of this work is tailored to the interests and experience of participating artists.

 To apply, send the following items to ArtWorkResidency@32mcenter.org: